 All Things in Moderation

 All it takes is an extra 100 calories per day to pack on 10 pounds a year.
-The best strategy for your health is to avoid weight creep altogether.
-You can do so by enjoying fall comfort foods in moderation.
+The best strategy for your health is to avoid weight creep altogether, by enjoying fall comfort foods in moderation.

 Check your portion sizes.

-Eat plenty of veggies prepared without added fat and sugar.
+Eat plenty of veggies prepared without added fat or sugar.